What are the steps in applying for an HB-REX internship?

 Who is eligible for the HB-REX program?

-Human Biology majors who are sophomores or juniors currently enrolled in the Core are eligible to apply for an HB-REX internship this summer.
+Human Biology majors or minors who are sophomores or juniors currently enrolled in the Core are eligible to apply for an HB-REX internship this summer.
 Sophomores take priority over juniors.
 You must complete the declaration process by the end of Spring Quarter to participate.
 Don’t delay this process, as it may take a few weeks for your declaration to be fully processed!

 What types of research projects does HB-REX offer?